Stopping-Robot/106a-project/docs/index.md

 - predict where it would be in _n_ seconds, and
 - properly move the right gripper to cover the ball with a cup

+### Demo Video
 <video src="images/demo.mp4" width="640" height="480" controls preload></video>

-Please check out the images and videos we recorded at the bottom of this page.
+Please check out more images and videos at the bottom of this page.

 ## 5. Conclusion